 Slowly, she rose to her feet and backed away from him, zipping up her jacket with trembling fingers.
 Fear surrounded her.
 “Your secret will come out,” she whispered through tears, turning and stumbling away, struggling to navigate over jagged tree stumps and fallen branches along the way.
 Ben watched her disappear but remained planted where he stood, trying to regain his senses.
 He hadn’t meant to hurt her – not entirely.
 But her words lingered in the air around him, taunting his resolve: “He’ll turn you, just like he’s turned others…”

 What the hell was her point?
 To convince him that Travis enjoyed the challenge of seducing guys?
 That he’d fucked plenty of others before him?
-If she thought he hadn’t guessed that already, she was ignorant.
+If she thought he hadn’t guessed that already, she was stupid.
 Travis’ past sexual encounters didn’t have a negative impact on Ben.
-If anything, they fueled his desire for the cowboy even more.
+If anything, they fueled his desire for the the guy even more.

 And tomorrow, it would be over.
 He’d return to Aspen without a single glance behind – no repetition of the offense, no second-guessing himself in the future.
 Cooper Ranch, Travis, and all of these tangled events would become fragments of a forgotten dream, a fictional tale buried deep in the ground, never to be exhumed.